1 September 2019 by Eleanor Kania

 Moving out of Sydney, you’ll quickly find yourself winding up into the green-dappled peaks of the Blue Mountains.
 A World Heritage-listed Area, cascading waterfalls hide among eucalypt forests and sandstone cliffs look out over great swathes of bushland.
 Take it all in on meandering hiking trails that lead through Aboriginal tribal lands, to stunning cave formations.
 It’s all the picturesque frame to a delightful collection of lodge retreats.

-Three Sisters, Blue Mountains, New South Wales
+Three Sisters, Blue Mountains

-Hunter Valley Vineyards, New South Wales
+Highlights of New South Wales itinerary

 Turning back to the coast, you’ll arrive at the ‘Dolphin Capital of Australia’.
 Home to resident bottlenoses, Port Stephens is one of the world’s best places to spot these playful animals.
 Embark on a scenic cruise or, for something truly unique, there’s even the opportunity to swim with the pod.
 It’s all watched over by a collection of national parks, host to giant sand dunes and rainforest walks.
 And, for some relaxation, there’s over two-dozen beaches to choose from.